NikhilKatkuri/NikhilKatkuri/README.md

 ## The Real Story (100% honest)

-- I have ~47 repos right now.
+- I have few repos right now.
 - Exactly 1 is properly finished (MVP) and published → **git-lite-cli**
   One-command repo bootstrapping.
-From 12 mins of pain to 18 seconds.
+From 2-5 mins of pain to 18 seconds.
   Node.js • TypeScript • Octokit
   v1.2.1 live • 1,039 total downloads • Peak day 430 🔥
   → npmjs.com/package/git-lite-cli

-- The other 46?
+- The other ?
 Somewhere between 10–70% done (classic indie dev energy).
   Hitam Connect (campus super-app), SkyNote (encrypted messenger), few half-built projects, and one quiz app that still works somehow.

 I’m the guy with 200 tabs open and 50 half-baked ideas, but I’m learning to ship more and dream slightly less.